jsntv200/redant-home/_posts/2012-08-03-which-shopify-account-is-the-best-value-for-money-it-depends-of-course.md

 keywords: shopify pricing
 image_small: '/assets/uploads/2012/shopify-account-comparison-chart-small.png'
 image: '/assets/uploads/2012/shopify-account-comparison-chart.png'
-excerpt-short: Shopify for e-commerce - we looked into this as part of a recent assessment.
+excerpt_short: Shopify for e-commerce - we looked into this as part of a recent assessment.
-excerpt-long:
+excerpt_long:
   As part of a recent assessment for a client e-commerce solution we looked into <a href="http://www.shopify.com">Shopify</a>.
 Part of that meant checking out their prices and finding the account level which would hit the sweet spot for the